Disability Insurance- When Should I Stop

 Once you are Financially Independent (FI), you no longer require income to pay bills.
-If you don’t need your income to pay bills, then you don’t need disability insurance!
-When should you drop disability insurance once you are financially independent?
+If you don’t need your income to pay bills, you don’t need disability insurance!
+So, when should you drop disability insurance once you are financially independent?

 Let’s look at the numbers!
 FI is about optimization.
 You optimize disability insurance when purchased.
 Let’s optimize when you should stop disability insurance as well.

 For physicians, LeverageRx is a digital lending and insurance marketplace exclusively for doctors.
 This is an affiliate link if you need disability insurance.

 Expectancy and Stopping Disability Insurance

 Expectancy is an important consideration.
 When do you expect that disability insurance is no longer a good deal?